craws/OpenAtlas/install/upgrade/upgrade.md

 this has a major impact on some API operations (e.g. **/classes**, **/system_class/find**, etc.)

+The API can now be used with passes without the version which will than automatically point to the current version (0.2 at the moment).

 ##### Versioning

 Version 0.3 is now released.
 It can be accessed through